 This policy applies to all volunteers or anyone operating on behalf of DLAG.
-This policy should be read alongside other guidance in relation to safety and safeguarding The aim of this policy is as follows:
+This policy should be read alongside other guidance relating to safety and safeguarding.

-- To provide all volunteers and staff with the information and practices to keep them safe
+The aim is also to provide all volunteers and staff with the information and practices to keep them safe.

 This policy must be read by all volunteers and staff within DLAG and they must understand their duties in relation to safeguarding and promoting the well-being of service users, themselves and other volunteers.

 DLAG believes that no one should ever experience abuse of any kind.
 We are committed to carrying out our work in a way that protects everyone from harm.
-DLAG will actively promote an inclusive environment and open culture.
-This will ensure that individuals understand the conduct that is expected of them and that they feel comfortable about sharing concerns.
+DLAG actively promotes an inclusive environment and open culture.
+This will ensure that individuals understand the conduct expected of them and that they feel comfortable about sharing concerns.

-In order to achieve this DLAG is committed to the following:
+In order to achieve this DLAG is committed to:

-- Ensuring that volunteers know how to remain safe
+- Ensuring that volunteers know how to keep themselves safe.

 - Protecting the privacy of volunteers and service users in line with DLAG’s General Data Protection Policy (GDPR) policy.

-- Ensuring that service users (and giving particular attention to ‘adults at risk’ or ‘children in need of protection’) are treated with respect and care.
+- Ensuring that service users (with particular attention to ‘adults at risk’ or ‘children in need of protection’) are treated with respect and care.

 - Promoting and protecting the well-being of volunteers in connection with their role.
 This includes protection from bullying or harassment in any form.